KSU-GEOG-728/GitHub-RasterClasses/README.md

    * 3 = 0.4 – 0.6
    * 4 = 0.6 – 0.8
    * 5 = 0.8 – 1
-2. Uses new environment classes and setting to ensure your final result:
+2. Uses new environment classes and settings to ensure your final result:
-   * Has the same spatial extent of Fort Riley
+   * Has the same spatial extent of Fort Riley, Kansas
-   * Contains valid NDVI values only for cells within the boundary of Fort Riley
+   * Contains valid NDVI values only for cells within the boundary of Fort Riley, Kansas
-3. Saves two files – the original output NDVI grid and the reclassified NDVI grid - to a workspace other than current workspace using one or more os module functions.
+3. Saves two files – the original output NDVI grid (from last week) and the reclassified NDVI grid (from this week) - to a workspace other than current workspace using one or more os module functions.

 ## Rubric: